Formula One Group research snapshot

 Munger risk inversion

-The thesis can fail if the sport loses engagement, media or promoter contracts reprice poorly, team payments absorb incremental revenue, premium hospitality demand softens, regulation constrains events, MotoGP integration disappoints, or leverage makes a setback costly.
+The thesis can fail if the sport loses engagement, media or promoter contracts reprice poorly, the Middle East conflict keeps cutting the calendar, team payments absorb incremental revenue, premium hospitality demand softens, regulation constrains events, MotoGP integration disappoints, or leverage makes a setback costly.

 Management

 The relevant management test is not simply expanding the calendar.
-It is protecting the long-run value of teams, promoters, broadcasters, fans, and sponsors while allocating capital carefully after the MotoGP acquisition and maintaining balance-sheet flexibility.
+It is protecting the long-run value of teams, promoters, broadcasters, fans, and sponsors while allocating capital carefully after the MotoGP acquisition, integrating MotoGP debt, and maintaining balance-sheet flexibility.

 Industry trend